espruino/EspruinoDocs/boards/MicroBit.md

 To flash onto your micro:bit:

 * Plug it into USB.
 A drive called `MICROBIT` should appear
-* Download the `.hex` file for Espruino, and save it directly into the root of that drive
+* Download the microbit `.hex` file for Espruino (ensuring that you have the `microbit1` or `microbit2` file depending on your device), and save it directly into the root of that drive
 * The yellow LED on the micro:bit will blink quickly for a few seconds, and will then stop.
 * The Espruino firmware is now installed!